vishnukumavat/Mean-App-Backend/README.md

 # Mean-App-Backend

-start the mongodb server on your machine and create `analytics` database in analytics create this collections [unique_global_visitors, website_visits]
+start the mongodb server on your machine and create `analytics` database<br>
+in analytics create this collections [unique_global_visitors, website_visits]

 Open terminal in the cloned directory